Ippei & Dan... How the fuck did these 2 meet and end up working together?

 Enneagram is getting widely regarded by many psychologist as the blueprint to categorize people's personality type, it is a fascinating study.

-For me, when I read the description of personality types of various people in my life, it makes total sense.
+For me, when I read the description of personality types of various people in my life, it's always been spot on.

-Dan is perfect as a 4, given that he is a coach, he is driven by not the money per say but to make a different, an impact in people's lives, that's how he feels satisfaction.
+Dan is perfect as a 4, given that he is a coach, he is driven by not the money per say but to make a difference, to have impact in people's lives, that's how he feels satisfaction.

 I'm definitely a 7, which is the most adventurous type, variety seeking...
 I've always been that way since young, playing multiple sports, having various different friend circles, always down to go on adventures with friends, and in business, I can handle multiple different things at once.